How do servo motors work?

 Badge It - Platinum

-• Add to your flowchart your previous flowchart.
-When the temperature is below 25 degrees Celsius, the green LED is on and when it get to 26 degrees and above the red LED turns on (red on green off and visa versa)
+- Add to your previous flowchart.
+When the temperature is below 25 degrees Celsius, the green LED is on and when it gets to 26 degrees and above the red LED turns on (red on and green off and vice versa)